Vizzuality/vizzuality/content/projects/endangered-languages.md

 ---

 There are over 7000 languages across the world, nearly 35% of which have less than 50,000 speakers.
 Efforts to preserve these languages, and the unique perspective on the world that is built up around each one, needed a new tool to help researchers, citizens and communities record, document and store pieces of these languages.
-What resulted was Endangered Languages, a website allowing you to view the world through 3000 lenses and contribute your linguistic knowledge to the conservation efforts.
+What resulted was Endangered Languages, a website allowing you to view the world through 3000 lenses and contribute your linguistic knowledge to the conservation efforts. <a href="https://www.youtube.com/watch?v=tbkOZTSvrHs"> Let's not sit in silence </a>; get preserving!